Mhdheidari/FIM-Hashing-Email/README.md

   - Body providing details such as the file path and event description.

 ### Secure Password:
-- The script uses a secure password stored in a file for sending emails.
+- The script`SecurePassword-Email.ps1` uses a secure password stored in a file for sending emails.
 - The secure password is retrieved from the file `password.txt`.
 - This ensures the password is not directly visible in the script for security.